-- The following offer and operational information must be supplied through the eMKT System: - Day-ahead Scheduling Reserve Availability. - Day-ahead Scheduling Reserve Offer Price Offers to provide Day-ahead Scheduling [30-Minute] Reserve are in dollars/MW of reserve to be provided, and \$0/MW is a valid offer. - A valid generator or demand response energy offer must be available in the Dayahead Energy Market to participate. - Energy resources will need to have an energy offer available in the Day-ahead Market to participate in the Day-ahead Scheduling Reserve Market. - All generator units that have submitted day-ahead energy offers and meet the Day-ahead Scheduling Reserve Market Eligibility requirements will be considered available to provide Day-ahead Scheduling reserve (Must offer requirement). - All demand resources that have submitted day-ahead energy offers and meet the Day-ahead Scheduling Reserve Market Eligibility requirements may provide Dayahead Scheduling reserve (eMKT System default = unavailable).
-Demand resources may voluntarily make themselves available to provide Day-ahead Scheduling Reserve. - Day-ahead Scheduling Reserve Offer Quantity (MW) for Online Units is derived as the lesser of: - o difference of the Emergency-Economic Max DA Dispatch Pt scheduled - Energy Default Ramp Rate (30 minutes) - Day-ahead Scheduling Reserve Offer Quantity (MW) for Offline Units is derived as the lesser of: - Emergency Economic Max - Economic Min + (Default Ramp Rate (30 minutes Startup Time plus Notification Time in minutes))
+The following offer and operational information must be supplied through the Markets Gateway System:

+- Day-Ahead Scheduling Reserve Availability. - Day-Ahead Scheduling Reserve Offer Price Offers to provide Day-Ahead Scheduling [30-Minute] Reserve are in dollars/MW of reserve to be provided, and \$0/MW is a valid offer. - A valid generator or demand response energy offer must be available in the Day-Ahead Energy Market to participate. - Energy resources will need to have an energy offer available in the Day-Ahead Market to participate in the Day-Ahead Scheduling Reserve Market. - All generator units that have submitted day-ahead energy offers and meet the Dayahead Scheduling Reserve Market Eligibility requirements will be considered available to provide Day-Ahead Scheduling reserve (Must offer requirement). - All demand resources that have submitted day-ahead energy offers and meet the Day-Ahead Scheduling Reserve Market Eligibility requirements may provide Day-Ahead Scheduling reserve (Markets Gateway System default = unavailable).
+Demand resources may voluntarily make themselves available to provide Day-Ahead Scheduling Reserve. - Day-Ahead Scheduling Reserve Offer Quantity (MW) for Online Units is derived as the lesser of: - o difference of the Economic Max DA Dispatch Pt scheduled

+- o Ramp Rate (30 minutes) - Day-Ahead Scheduling Reserve Offer Quantity (MW) for Offline Units is derived as the lesser of: - o Economic Max - o Economic Min + (Ramp Rate (30 minutes Startup Time plus Notification Time in minutes))

-11.2.4 Day-ahead Scheduling Reserve Market Offer Period
+11.2.4 Day-Ahead Scheduling Reserve Market Offer Period

-- Market participants wishing to offer into the Day-ahead Scheduling Reserve Market must supply offer and operational data on a day-ahead basis, with offers due to PJM by 1200 noon EPT on the day before the operating day (same timeline as Day-ahead Energy Market). - Day-ahead Scheduling Reserve offers are locked as of 1200 noon EPT the day prior to operation.
-All generating units listed as available for Day-ahead Scheduling Reserve with no offer price will have their offer prices set to zero.
+Market participants wishing to offer into the Day-Ahead Scheduling Reserve Market must supply offer and operational data on a day-ahead basis, with offers due to PJM by 1100 EPT on the day before the operating day (same timeline as Day-Ahead Energy Market).

+Day-Ahead Scheduling Reserve offers are locked as of 1100 EPT the day prior to operation.
+All generating units listed as available for Day-Ahead Scheduling Reserve with no offer price will have their offer prices set to zero.